 - Galloping like ponies, stopping to toss their manes from time to time.
 For extra credit, have the dancers pas de chavol a few times to get started!

 - Jumping from foot to foot in a sort of parallel pas de chat action like kitten, with arms held close to the chest like paws

 - Slithering like snakes across the floor to build core strength

 - Crawling like lion cubs – a great way to encourage cross-lateral coordination!

 Take advantage of the different ways the dancers can move across the studio.
 They can move in straight lines, diagonals, curves or serpentine pathways, zig-zags, etc. You can direct their path or they can take turns following the leader.
 They can move in a single file line or with a partner, going in front of, beside, or around one another.

 Flowers in Bloom

 This is a unique way to bring some science into the studio by teaching dancers about the science of how seeds turn into flowers, and makes a great warm-up sequence!
-The tactile input is important for sensory development, but if you have a student who does not respond well to touch, then you might want to skip that step with them.
+The tactile input included in many of the steps below is important for sensory development, but if you have a student who does not respond well to touch, then you might want to skip that step with them.